 TGax Editor: Please make the following changes to this section (D1.4 P279L8):

-This subclause illustrates the power save mechanisms for [#Ed]HE STAs [#Ed]using the UORA procedure (see 27.5.4.2 (UORA procedure)).
+This subclause illustrates the power save mechanisms for [#Ed]UORA capable non-AP HE STAs [#Ed]that are operating in PS mode using the UORA procedure (see 27.5.4.2 (UORA procedure)).

-[5676, 7419, 9956]An HE AP may indicate one or more start times for Trigger frames with random access allocations in the broadcast TWT element that is included in the Beacon frame or a management frame as described in 27.7.3.2 (Rules for TWT scheduling AP).
-The power save operation is shown in Figure 27-12 (Trigger frame (TF) start time in the Beacon frame for power save operation with UORA operation) with the indication of the start time for a Trigger frame with random access allocations in a Beacon frame.
+[5676, 7419, 9956]An HE AP may indicate one or more start times for broadcast TWT SP containing Trigger frames with random access allocations in the broadcast TWT element that is included in the Beacon frame or a management frame as described in 27.7.3.2 (Rules for TWT scheduling AP).
+An example of power save operation is shown in Figure 27-12 (Example of power-save operation with UORA).